Davidefassio/vector/README.md

 Dot product between two vectors of the same length.
 Return a float containing the result.

 #### ```void reverse(Vector*)```
+Reverse the vector passed.

 #### ```float max(Vector*)```
+Return the max value in the vector passed.

 #### ```float min(Vector*)```
+Return the minimum value in the vector passed.

 #### ```void print(Vector*, FILE*)```
 Print on a file the vector. \